 Disney Vacation Club will focus its sales and marketing efforts on the 2-3 newest resorts.
 Each location only has a finite number of points available to sell and the newer properties are where Disney has its greatest inventory.

 That said, if pressured they will typically offer to sell buyers points in older resorts.
 Resorts like Disney's Beach Club Villas and Disney's BoardWalk Villas are considered "sold out", however DVC will occasionally recapture some points which it can re-sell to new owners.
-But be warned that older resorts are typically exempt from any incentives or price reductions and the purchase prices are not particularly appealing when compared to the newer locations.
+But be warned that older resorts are exempt from most incentives and price reductions, and the purchase prices are not particularly appealing when compared to the newer locations.

-A minimum contract of 50 points is typically required in order to finance.
+A minimum add-on contract of 50 points is typically required in order to finance.

 Loans for DVC point purchases are written as a mortgage.
 Many U.S. residents are eligible to deduct the interest from their taxes.
 Consult a tax professional for additional details.